open-cogsci/osdoc/content/pages/tutorials/aps.md

  id: Fig13
  source: 13.png
  caption: |
-  The text drawing-tool of the `sketchpad` item.
+  The text drawing-tool of the SKETCHPAD item.
 --%

 Click on the center of the screen.
 This will pop up a dialog asking you to specify a text.
 Enter `[word]` and click on 'Ok'.
 OpenSesame will automatically interpret the square brackets as indicating that we're dealing with a variable, as described [here][variables].